HeiderJeffer/RP-Artificial-Intelligence-as-a-risk-and-opportunity-for-the-authenticity-of-archives/README.md

 ### Step 1 Import records from the Swedish National Archives and the Swedish National Heritage
 - Step Results records are imported
 ### Step 2 Apply inclusion/ exclusion criteria

+Inclusion criteria
+1. Records are freely accessible by all party and available at any time
+2. Records are in English
+3. Records can be digitized
+4. Records imported from imported from SNA (Swedish National Archives), SNH (Swedish National Heritage), Gray Literature

+Exclusion criteria
+1. Records are freely accessible by all party and available at any time
+2. Records are not in English
+3. Records can not be digitized
+4. Imported from Slideshare, Quora, Twitter Facebook, LinkedIn, personal (or company) blogs

 - Step Resluts: inclusion/ exclusion criteria applied

 ### Step 3 Digitalization:  convert record into computable formats (DOC, PNG, MP3, and MP4)
 - Step Results: Digitalized-Record in (DOC, PNG, MP3, and MP4) format

 ### Step 4 Optimization: optimize quality of Digitalized-Record
 - Step Results: Digitalized-Record with optimal quality

 ### Step 5 Extract the relevant information from the Digitalized-Record
 - From Digitalized-Record in (DOC, PNG, MP3, and MP4) format, extract the following info
     - Name of the record, Type of the Record
     - False Information, cultural heritage,  Human Development
 - Implement (1.
 Topics modeling 2 clustering 3.
 K-means)
 -Step Results:  Digitalized-Record with relevant information

 ## Data analysis

 ### Step 6 AI in False Information analysis
 - To understand the AI applications and how these technologies can support the spread of misinformation (AI-Powered Fake News 2.0).
 - misinformation = Fake news, False News, Satire news, Disinformation, Misinformation, and Rumer.